JPSantistebanQ/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Input files

-The data set includes the following files:
+The data set in folder 'UCI HAR Dataset' includes the following files:

 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.